monome/docs/norns/help.md

 #### shield

 Use [etcher](https://www.balena.io/etcher/) to flash your SD card, [using these shield-specific instructions](../shield/#flashing-microsd-card).

-Be sure to use a high quality one.
-If you have trouble, please try a different card.
+Be sure to use a high quality SD card -- if you have any trouble, please try a different card.
-{: .label}

-Lastly, you'll need to expand the filesystem:
+After flashing your SD card, you'll need to expand the filesystem:

 1. Open a terminal on a computer connected to the same network as your shield
 2. Execute: `ssh we@norns.local`